luandretta/my-to-do-list/README.md

 ## User stories:
 * As a new user, I expetc to easily to understand the main purpose of the site and navigate without complications.
-* I can create my to do list with unlimited tasks,
+* I can create my to do list with unlimited tasks.
 * I want to either edit, or check or remove my tasks.
 * If I have many tasks, I expect to find a task easily so I can check it out.
-* I also want to select the done and pending tasks.
+* I also want to filter the done and pending tasks.

 - - -
 # Design